This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 Gopher Snakes live in pine forests to treeless prairies to rocky deserts, grasslands, prairies, and coastal dunes.
 Their range extends Southern Canada, western and central U.S. and into Mexico.

-Status is stable because of their ability to live in close proximity with humans.
+Their wildlife conservation status is stable because of their ability to live in close proximity with humans.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.